enkidevs/curriculum/data-analysis/data-tools/data-analysis-using-sql/syntax-ii.md

 | 2002 | Harry Potter and the Chamber of Secrets  |
 | 2004 | Harry Potter and the Prisoner of Azkaban |

 We can add in multiple `WHERE` clauses using the `AND` keyword.
-Wrapping "Harry Potter" in `%`, the wildcard character, allows you to pick up all titles that have "Harry Potter" somewhere in the name..
+Wrapping "Harry Potter" in `%`, the wildcard character, allows you to pick up all titles that have "Harry Potter" somewhere in the name.

 Check out the **Learn More** link to find out how to make `WHERE` less strict by using the keywords `LIKE`, `BETWEEN`, `AND`, `OR` and `IN`, as well as wildcards `%`.